 After smelling the wine, it is time to take a sip.
 Roll it over your tongue for several seconds before swallowing.
 Exhale through your nose as you swallow.
 Your taste buds and sense of smell will work together.

 On the second sip, try swishing the wine around in the mouth and then swallow and exhale through your nose.
-Some tasters “chew” the wine in the mouth.
+Some tasters chew the wine in their mouths.
 Try each and see what works best for you.

 The aftertaste – the finish

-Good wines have a long lasting finish.
+Excellent wines have a long-lasting finish.
 Once you swallow the wine, measure how much the wine lingers in your mouth and nose.
 We love a wine that has a long and lingering aftertaste.